karanchahal/papers/activation.md

 1. If the input is a negative value, no gradient will flow backwards as the gradient of zero is zero.

 2. As we're killing the gradient for half the regime, we get about _20%_ of neurons to be __dead relu__ neurons.
 We get this phenomenon from several potential reasons.
-If the weights are adjusted in such a way that they will always get a 0 zero value from the relu, and hence a zero value fro gradeints.
+If the weights are adjusted in such a way that they will always get a 0 zero value from the relu, and hence a zero value for gradients.
 Hence, the weights will never be tweaked.
-This dead relu scenario can also happen because of large training rates, with a huge learning rate, the gradients gets knocked off the data manifold space.
-The other potential reason is bad/unlucky initialisation.
+This dead relu scenario can also happen because of large training updates, with a __huge learning rate__, the gradients gets knocked off the data manifold space.
+The other potential reason is __bad/unlucky initialisation__.

 3. We still haven't resolved the zero centered problem as the gradients will only be all positive or all negative as the output is only positive or zero.